GriceTurrble/precommit-autoupdate-action/README.md

 # precommit-autoupdate-action

-Runs [pre-commit](https://pre-commit.com) autoupdate within GitHub Actions.
+Runs [pre-commit](https://pre-commit.com) autoupdate within GitHub Actions, creating a Pull Request automatically with any updates detected.
+Use this in a scheduled job to keep your hooks up-to-date with latest changes.

 ## Usage